Columbia Technology Ventures

-This technology is a water electrolyzer for hydrogen production with higher electrolysis efficiency than conventional polymer electrolyte membrane (PEM) electrolyzers.
+This technology is a high-capacity water electrolyzer for hydrogen production based on ultrathin proton-conducting oxide membranes with higher electrolysis efficiency than conventional polymer electrolyte membrane (PEM) electrolyzers.

 Unmet Need: Clean, cost-efficient hydrogen that can rival fossil-derived hydrogen

-Current efforts in creating electrolyzers include moving towards “zero-gap” PEM electrolyzers with lower ionic resistances and comparable efficiencies to alkaline electrolyzers.
+Current efforts in creating electrolyzers include moving towards “zero-gap” polymer electrolyte membrane (PEM) electrolyzers with lower ionic resistances and comparable efficiencies to alkaline electrolyzers.
 However, the ultrathin Nafion membranes used in these “zero-gap” PEM electrolyzers typically still have a thickness of 125-250um.
 Attempts to reduce energy losses associated with ionic resistance from these thicknesses have limited success due to decreased manufacturing yields and mechanical failure.
-Additionally, achieving thicknesses below 50um will be difficult and doing so still may not yield step changes in electrolyzer performance.
+Additionally, achieving thicknesses below 50um will be difficult, and doing so may still not yield step changes in electrolyzer performance.

-The Technology: Ultrathin oxide membranes for high capacity electrolyzers
+The Technology: Ultrathin oxide membrane for high capacity electrolyzer

-This technology is a low-temperature water electrolyzer for hydrogen production that utilizes ultrathin oxide membranes to increase efficiency compared to conventional PEM electrolyzers.
-The lower ionic resistance of this technology is due to its proton-conducting oxide membrane electrolyzers.
-This allows the technology to have a lower expected capital cost than today’s PEM electrolyzers and may produce clean hydrogen that can compete with fossil-derived hydrogen and gasoline.
+This technology is a low-temperature water electrolyzer for hydrogen production that uses ultrathin oxide membranes to increase efficiency compared to conventional polymer electrolyte membrane (PEM) electrolyzers.
+This technology uses proton-conducting oxide membrane electrolyzers composed of oxidized silicon, titanium, or tungsten, with lower ionic resistance.
+This allows the technology to increase electrolysis efficacy by 20% at high current densities while being several orders of magnitude thinner than conventional Nafion electrolyzers.
+This technology also has a lower expected capital cost than today’s PEM electrolyzers, making it a competitive tool for the effective production of clean hydrogen that can compete with fossil-derived hydrogen.

 Applications: